lispparser/sexp-ruby/README.md

 =========

-sexp-ruby is a Ruby library for parsing a subset of s-expressions, namely cons aren't handled and replaced by more convenient lists.
-So something like:
+sexp-ruby is a Ruby library for parsing a subset of s-expressions, namely cons/pairs aren't handled, instead everything is treated as a list/arrray.
+In practical terms that means something like this:

     (foo (bar baz))